solo-io/workshops/gloo-edge/gloo-edge/README.md

 Gloo Edge Enterprise includes the ability to enable the ModSecurity Web Application Firewall for any incoming and outgoing HTTP connections.

-Let's update our Virtual Service to determine the characters allowed for usernames.
+Let's update our Virtual Service to restrict the characters allowed for usernames.

 ```bash
 kubectl apply -f - <<EOF